Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-A consequence is that there is a left-and-right $K$-invariant continuous (resp. smooth) function $\Gamma$ on $G$, taking the value one at $1_{G}$, such that $C(gx, x) = \Gamma(g)$ for every $g$ in $G$ and every $x$ in $X$.
-Proposition 2.1 thus says that taking covariance functions yields a natural bijection between \\
+We now choose $x_{0}$ in $X$ and write $H$ for the stabilizer of $x_{0}$ in $G$, so that $X$ is diffeomorphic with the coset space $G/H$.
+Given a map $C: X \times X \to \mathbb{C}$, the following two assertions are equivalent: \begin{itemize} \item[$\bullet$] the map $C$ satisfies \eqref{covinv}, satisfies parts (a)-(b) of Proposition \ref{cova}, and is continuous (resp. smooth), \item[$\bullet$] there exists a left-and-right $H$-invariant continuous (resp. smooth) function $\Gamma$ on $G$, taking the value one at $1_{G}$, such that $C(gx, x) = \Gamma(g)$ for every $g$ in $G$ and every $x$ in $X$. \end{itemize} Proposition \ref{cova} thus says that taking covariance functions yields a natural bijection between \begin{enumerate}[(i)] \item probability distributions of qm-continuous (resp. qm-smooth), invariant, standard, complex-valued Gaussian fields on $X = G/H$; \item[and] \item positive-definite, continuous (resp. smooth), $H$-bi-invariant functions on $G$, taking the value one~at~$1_{G}$. \end{enumerate}